telerik/reporting-docs/knowledge-base/how-to-modify-graph-axis-labels.md

 ---
-title: Modifing Graph Axis labels
+title: Modifing Graph Axis Labels Based on the Scale Type
-description: Customize the Axis label
+description: Customize the Axis label of a Graph in a report
 type: how-to
-page_title: How to Modify Graph Axis Labels
+page_title: How to Modify Graph Axis Labels Based on the Scale Type
 slug: how-to-modify-graph-axis-labels
 position:
 tags: graph